-Each class teacher will ensure that their children discuss some of the relevant issues and will use the pupil materials on the 'Think You Know' website for support.
+Each class teacher will cover E-safety points provided by Rising Stars Switched On Computing and materials supplied by SCARF PSHE resources.
+In addition they will ensure that their children discuss some of the relevant issues and will use the pupil materials on the 'Think You Know' website for support.
 KS1 will use the 'Lee and Kim' and 'Hector' series of animations and KS2 will use the games and activities within the 8-10 age section.
 This could be done as part of normal curriculum work (e.g. as part of the e-mail unit in year 3), during PSHE sessions or at other times.
 Year 5 and 6 could watch the short 'Jigsaw' film, which illustrates the dangers of sharing personal information over the Internet.
 (See Appendix A).
-E- safety will also feature at assembly times during the year.
+E-safety will also feature at assembly times during the year and a visit from the police for all KS2 pupils to cover further issues regarding legal conduct online.